theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects-sap-user-rights.md

 ### About
 To use Theobald Software products you need an SAP connection user with sufficient authorization in SAP.
 Authorizations are assigned via authorization objects in SAP. <br>

-The authorizations in the first section [General authorization objects](#general-authorization-objects) are required to establish an SAP connection with the SAP application server.
+The authorizations in the section [General authorization objects](#general-authorization-objects) are required to establish an SAP connection with the SAP application server.

-The remaining sections show the authorizations required for the respective components.
-Depending on the component in use, the corresponding authorizations are required.
+The required authorizations for each extraction type are listed in their respective section.

-Redirect this article to your SAP Basis admins to get the relevant authorization objects for your SAP connection user.
+Redirect this article to your SAP Basis administrators to get the relevant authorization objects for your SAP connection user.

+{: .box-tip }
+**Tip:** Theobald Software provides SAP profiles that include authorizations, see [SAP Authorization Profiles](#sap-authorization-profiles).

 ### SAP Authorization Profiles

-Theobald Software collected and combined the necessary authorizations into corresponding SAP roles.
-You can download the offered SAP profiles and directly upload them to your SAP system:
+Theobald Software collected and combined the necessary authorizations for all extraction types into corresponding SAP roles. <br>
+You can download the SAP profiles and upload them to your SAP system:

 Component / Extraction Type  | SAP Role File
 ------------ | -------------